Carmichael's Curriculum Corner

 6. Exercise – this is key to promoting a more stress free lifestyle.
 Endorphins are so important to mood, health and having fun.

-Taking a Walk Through PARCC with Common CorePosted by Courtney Carmichael at 12/18/2014If you are curious about the new state mandated test, come to the information sessions, "Taking a Walk Through PARCC with Common Core."
+Taking a Walk Through PARCC with Common CorePosted by Courtney Carmichael on 12/18/2014If you are curious about the new state mandated test, come to the information sessions, "Taking a Walk Through PARCC with Common Core."
 For Tenakill, January 20th at 7pm.
 For Hillside, January 29th at 7pm.
 Hope to see you there!

 Education Week released a report on the Common Core State Standards, Making Sense of the Math.
 Facing viral responses to the math strategies and news reports of the controversies, the report discusses what teachers and schools are doing to prepare for the state-mandated tests aligned to the Common Core.